bluesky-social/atproto/README.md

-# Bluesky Experiment 🧪
+# Authenticated Data eXperiment (ADX) 🧪

-Welcome 👋
+This is an early proof of concept for Bluesky's data protocol, which we've affectionately termed ADX - Authenticated Data eXperiment.

-This is an early proof of concept for the Bluesky data network.
 We built this for two primary reasons:
 - To explore and demonstrate some of the core concepts that we're working with: content addressing, user held keys, user generated authority, and a federated network topology
 - To help identify the sort of interfaces we'll want and the rough edges and pain points that we'll hit along the way